oscarbranson/latools_gui/docs/source/users/04-data-despiking.rst

 In this tutorial, we will apply both despiking methods.

-.. tip:: You can skip this step if you wish by simply clicking on the :guilabel:`&->` or the Autorange tab.
+.. tip:: You may skip this step if you believe your data contains no anomalous values - just click the :guilabel:`&->` or the Autorange tab.

 Exponential decay despiker